MLH-Fellowship/0.1.1-Teachers-Pet/README.md

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
-* You have installed the latest version of tensorlow, cv2, dlib
+* You have installed the latest version of tensorflow, cv2, dlib

 ## Installing Teacher's Pet